 This jig style has a fat body with a longer tail that wriggles in the water.

-These are hairy jigs with long skirts that are pre-tied and resemble a fly.
-They best work when you jig slowly, creating a lot of movement in the process.
+These are hairy jigs with long pre-tied skirts that resemble a fly.
+They best work when you jig slowly, creating a lot of movement.

 You can also use minnow jigs that resemble a live minnow.
-The jig comes in various colors giving you several choices to choose from depending on the water conditions.
+The jig comes in various colors, giving you several choices depending on the water conditions.

 Color of Jig for Crappie

-You need to use the right color of the jig to help capture crappie.
-Remember there are instances when this fish becomes choosy and selects certain colors it can bite.
+You need to use the right jig color to help capture crappie.
+Remember, there are instances when this fish becomes choosy and selects specific colors, and it can bite.
 To avoid frustration while out fishing, consider the following conditions to help you settle for the right color;

 The watercolor will affect the kind of jig used to attract crappies’ attention.
 For example, when fishing in clear water where crappies’ vision is good, use natural-colored jigs.
 The crappie won’t be able to spot such a jig, and it will bite it.
-But when on murky water, bright-colored jigs will help you attract a bite.
+But bright-colored jigs will help you attract a bite when on murky water.

-If you’re going to fish in deep water, you need to know that water absorbs light.
+If you fish in deep water, you must know that water absorbs light.
 So, the deeper the jig, the less visible the original color.
-When fishing in shallow water, it’s advisable to consider color much as the jigs become more visible.
+When fishing in shallow water, it’s advisable to consider color as the jigs become more visible.
 Since most people fish crappie in shallow waters, be keen on the color you use.

-• Chartreuse; use this jig in clear or cloudy water as it’s highly visible and creates high contrast.
-It’s ideal for deep waters as you’ll be able to spot it down there.
+- Chartreuse: use this jig in clear or cloudy water as it’s evident and creates high contrast.
+It’s ideal for deep waters as you can spot it down there.

 Tie A Jig Crappie Fishing

-It’s best to know how to tie the jig correctly to use any of the above techniques successfully.
+Knowing how to tie the jig correctly is best for using the above techniques successfully.
 First, ensure the jig hangs horizontally, even if you’re doing vertical jigging.
 Do this by tying a knot that you will use to attach the jig to the fishing line on the eye well.

-Make any of the popular knot styles and have your jig hold in place.
-You can make a Palomar knot, Trilene knot, or simple loop knot and use it to attach your jig to the fishing line.
+Make any popular knot styles and hold your jig in place.
+You can make a Palomar, Trilene, or simple loop knot to attach your jig to the fishing line.

 When making the knots, you’ve got to consider the kind of jig you’re using.
 Make a Trilene or loop knots for a single rig jig to enable the jig to move freely on the water without challenges.